-- Clearance letters require a fee of $29 for residents, and $43 for non-residents.
+- Clearance letters require a fee of $12.

-- In order to receive a copy of your report, you must present a valid ID at the time you make the request.
+- In order to receive a copy of your report, you must present a valid form of identification at the time you make the request.

 - In most cases, the report will be released the day you come into the office.

 - If you were involved in a traffic accident, please allow 5 business days before you contact us to see if the police report is ready.